med

 • Anti-Androgens: These drugs block the effects of androgens, such as testosterone, on cancer cells.
 By doing so, they can help slow down the growth of the cancer.

-See also Treatment Options for Ear Cancer - Surgery, Radiation, Chemotherapy, and Beyond
+See also Comprehensive Guide to Bone Cancer Treatment - Surgery, Radiation, Chemotherapy, Immunotherapy, and Supportive Care

 Effectiveness and Side Effects